dsurujon/vf_wgs/README.md

     -o /root/Alix/output/variants/filtered_l10_u50_flip.csv \
     -l 10 -u 50 -C
 ```
+Note that the `filter_gd.py` script considers only a subset of mutation types.
+For more information different mutation types and on how to interpret the BreSeq output, see the [BreSeq wiki - Methods page](https://github.com/barricklab/breseq/wiki/Methods).

 As a slightly different approach, we also get mutations unique to each group using bcftools/vcftools.
 For this analysis refer to `code/analyze_variants.sh`